 Procreate isn’t just a great drawing app that’s fun to play around with as an artist.
-It’s actually a great tool for making money.
-Artists have an amazing opportunity to sell their Procreate art and actually make a decent income from it.
+It’s actually a great tool for making art…that can make you money!

 1. Redbubble, Merch by Amazon, TeePublic, and More